 No!
 It’s actually extremely light.
 Anywhere from 450-650 grams.
 That’s as little as 1lb-1.3lbs.

-The saws are each handmade from different mahogany offcuts, therefore each saw’s finished weight will vary slightly.
+The saws are each handmade from walnut and mahogany kiln dried lumber, therefore each saw’s finished weight will vary slightly according to the unique characteristics of the wood chosen.

 Can I leave it out in the rain/snow/sun

 It’s not recommended, but if it happens for a night then the saw will be just fine.
-Just remember to dry off the blade before collapsing it.
+Just remember to un-tension the windlass after use, then dry off the blade before collapsing it.
 Wet storage will eventually rust the blade.

 If you leave the saw outdoors in the elements for extended periods of time, it is considered misuse and may void your warranty.